The datapine Blog

 • C-items: low-priority stock, generally carried in high volumes and needing minimal reordering.

-Thanks to such organization, you can organize your warehouse according to how your inventory is sold and how much value which item brings to your business.
+Thanks to such an organization, you can manage your warehouse according to how your inventory is sold and how much value that item brings to your business.
 It is good to optimize space, as well as streamline order fulfillment.

 b) JIT – Just In Time